MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/order-results-entity-attributes-linq.md

 [!INCLUDE[cc-data-platform-banner](../../../includes/cc-data-platform-banner.md)]

-In Common Data Service(Common Data Service) for Apps, you can use lookup or OptionSet (Picklist) columns to order results within a LINQ query.
+In Common Data Service(Common Data Service) for Apps, you can use lookup or choice columns to order results within a LINQ query.
 This topic shows several examples of this type of query.

 ## Using a Lookup Value to Order By